ONE VISION TO RESIST THE SINGULAR VISION (AND IT’S NOT WHERE YOU’D EXPECT)

 I am barely beginning to realize the many clichés that are running our lives, expectations dictated by collective stories of “rise and fall.”
 The prevalent mentality today is that you either get the Dream (which means affecting a large number of people), or you get a quiet life with your love, but these are mutually exclusive and there will always be some kind of loss.
 Your lover is your downfall, pitted against you in sanctified betrayal of your utopian craze.
 We celebrate such ideas and imagine we have some kind of insight, that the Hero is someone who bravely and cynically defeats the Giants.
 Yet somehow, this fails to be logical thinking.
 Indeed, it is valuable to look into the past for insight into power struggles and then opt out of them, knowing what they are about, or why you desire the world so badly.
 But a cliché is simply that, no more, and until now I’d been ignorant of the real reason why things tend to go bust: fear… Fear about being different, other, whether female, queer, or divine.
 Not even the movie trailer for Alexander manages to escape that duplicitous loop of selling it as being about gory battle and glorious conquest (and um, some misplaced sexual attraction from Olympias! ew…), even while the movie itself outdoes the scenes in TLotR where Frodo and Sam are candidly debating the finer points of Hero Worship (if you remember how that went)!
 So it’s clear to me now that the topic is queerness as a whole.
 Being queer, or a woman, is the only reason why it would appear that greatness and love are somehow incompatible.
 It’s a twisted message rooted in cultural rejection of the Other, with the resulting erotophobia spreading like a disease.
 So it’s not your lover who is your downfall, it’s yourself… yet it doesn’t have to be so, in the end.

 1. The final resting place of Achilles and Patroclus is not the official tomb built for them in Troy.
-As it turns out, it is the White Island in the Black Sea, a rock also known as Serpent Island, where I spent many holidays dreaming as a kid – that’s where I promised myself to my Soul Mate, swimming in the sea… sensing the magic of a secret love that would unfold if I stuck with it.
+As it turns out, it is the White Island in the Black Sea, a rock also known as Serpent Island, where I spent many holidays dreaming as a kid – that’s where I promised myself to my True Love, swimming in the sea… sensing the magic of a secret love that would unfold if I stuck with it.
 “The Serpents” is a name for the true initiates, the awakened Elves or Ili, who are distinguished by their fun-loving nature, sexiness, meditative disposition, androgyny, and of course by their ‘Dor’ – the name Romanians call the poetic tradition of longing for the Beloved (cosmic love).
 By the way, I get such a kick when so many videos use scenes from Oliver Stone’s movie with Romanian subtitles left in!
 (It fits the prophecy that when we discover Hercules’ legendary gear buried in the mountains on the Serbian border, we will all become ‘Alexandros’ – “Defenders of Men” – and that’s when the Light will return to the world.
 Cool!)

 4. In response to queries about Alexander being a tyrant (I’d say just very driven overall, and coming down from such highs is a pain, as the Persians can tell you): tyranny is in how you tell the story, while looking for a hero or a villain.
 It doesn’t really help human understanding.
 What helps is to notice the vision that came through cracks in his preconceptions as he was maturing, beginning to see that maybe he could shape his own destiny.
 He was awakening through exploration and travel – an inspiration to tomboys for sure!
 To this very day, he remains linked with exploration, and with uniting people across the globe.
 With that in mind, there is no problem worshiping a human being as divine, because the Soul is non-dualistic: it is continuous with both the person, the human, as well as plant-life, animals, God, and the Vision itself.
 (My favourite scene in the film Alexander is when he flashes this huge, childlike grin, discovering monkeys have hands just like ours – and from what I’ve read so far about his life, I think the film is trying to suggest to us that he truly had the heart of a witch, down to the things he was wearing… Since Hollywood usually gets witches wrong, casting them as the tyrants, this was different as it proceeded towards an acceptance rather than a transcendence of the biological realm.)

 Note, however, that this type of worship is DARK, always was: Khemetic, or black, meaning “to see in the dark” – the mystical flash through which we see is the Soul Mate of that person, who is in turn given as the True Hero, by the Hero.
 It is like a gift, not like a system of belief from on high.
-So by doing this, you are also highlighting your Soul Mate, and shifting the Axis to its rightful position.
+So by doing this, you are also highlighting your True Love, and shifting the Axis to its rightful position.
 Exploration Nation, here we go.

 - Kutless – Promise of a Lifetime